 - DV4mini – This small USB stick is a complete UHF access point that simply plugs into a computer, whether Windows or a Raspberry Pi.
 It is multi mode and can talk to a D-Star radio, a DMR radio, a C4FM radio or a P25 radio.

 Banner artwork by Philip "Gil" Gildersleeve, W1CJD.
 His cartoons adorned QST for many years.
-I encourage you to get "GIL - A Collection of Classic Cartoons from QST".
+I encourage you to get "Gil Cartoon Collection Download".